lucasrocha96/lucasrocha96/README.md

 - 🔭 Learning Linux Terminal, Git, Github, Excel, Java And Html.
 - 🤔 I’m looking for help with About to be a DEV
-- 👋 Why im lerning?
+- 👋 Why im learning?
 Curiosity, As a Hobbie, because i Like it :D
 - Futures Objetives is "work-to-learn" usa one job as Dev to learn.